ngkangting/CSS-Grid/README.md

 - **Base Method**

-    Basic way to create a grid is to declare grid-template-column.
-This property determines the number of items in a row.
+    Basic way to create a grid is to declare **grid-template-column**.
+This property of **grid-template-column** helps to determine the number of items in a row.

     The Grid items will automatically populate the grid container from top left to bottom right, based on the HTML source order, and will add rows as necessary.

 - **List Method**

+    Using the **base method** and the **repeat()** function, we can easily achieve a list sequence of items in a grid.

+    (The amount of items in a row can be determined easily for every responsive design breakpoint)

 - **Dynamic List Method**

+    This method is similar to the **List Method**, except that in the **Dynamic List Method**, the number of items in each row is dynamic, and may change according to the width of the view-port.

 - **Positioning with Numbers Method**